vbernard16/Slot-Machine-/README.md

 How to run... <br>

 - Click on the "Play" button on the landing page.
-Link will take
+Link will take you to the game page.
 - Place a bet and click on the 'place bet' box.
 - Click on the 'Click to play' button to spin the reel and win big!